aci-vetr/bats/README.md

 This library is a utility toolkit for specific projects.
 It wraps and tailors the behavior of several 3rd-party Go libraries.
 The modifications are for specific use cases and not really intended for general consumption.
+That said, if one of these use cases overlaps with your project requirements feel free to fork and reuse.

 # Tools